-LifeMap Sciences and any broker-dealers who participate in the sale of BioTime common shares by LifeMap Sciences may be deemed to be "underwriters" as defined in the Securities Act.
+LifeMap Sciences is, and any broker-dealer who participates in the sale of BioTime common shares by LifeMap Sciences will be, an "underwriter" as defined in the Securities Act.
 Any commissions paid or any discounts or concessions allowed to any broker-dealers in connection with the sale of the common shares and any profits received on the resale of any common shares purchased by broker-dealers as principals, may be deemed to be underwriting discounts and commissions under the Securities Act.